 - 1/2 teaspoon fennel seeds optional

 - 1/2 tablespoon kosher salt adjust to preference

 - 3 cups beef broth

-- 1 package 16 ounces or 1 pound frozen cheese filled tortellini
+- 1 pound tortellini frozen cheese filled tortellini

 - Toppings: freshly grated Parmesan cheese large spoonful of ricotta cheese